Wednesday, June 4, 2025

 There’s something deeply irrational, yet incredibly moving, about being a sports fan.
-You pledge your loyalty to teams and athletes who don’t know you exist, ride the highs and lows of matches you can't control, and often end up with nothing but heartbreak for years.
+You pledge your loyalty to teams and sportspersons who don’t even know you exist, ride the highs and lows of matches you can't control, and often end up with nothing but heartbreak for years.
 And still, you stay.
 You scream at your screen, wear the same lucky jersey, pray before penalties, and defend your heroes in every WhatsApp group war.

 Sometimes, though, the universe repays your loyalty.
 And for me, these last few years have been nothing short of a golden age.

-Of course, we must start with what happened yesterady.
 After 18 years of heartache, banter, memes, and dashed hopes, Royal Challengers Bangalore finally lifted the IPL trophy.
 And at the center of it was Virat Kohli.

 The only player to have played all 18 IPL seasons with the same franchise, Kohli has been the soul of RCB through highs and mostly lows.
 For over a decade, the chant of "Ee Saala Cup Namde" echoed every season, only to end in disappointment.
 But this year was different.
 RCB clawed their way back from the bottom half of the table, made it to the playoffs against the odds, and then stormed to victory.

 It wasn’t just a win; it was poetry.
 The image of Kohli lifting that elusive trophy, after sticking with one franchise his entire career, is now etched in every cricket fan's mind.
+Add to that the RCB Women’s Team's WPL trophy in 2024 - and it's two trophies in two years for the fans!

 Football: The Redemption of the Greatest